ankowals/saf/README.md

 How to import project in IntelliJ?

-	1 open the IDE and click "Import Project"
-	2 point it to the location where your project is
+	1 open the IDE and click "Import Project" (or access it via File->New->Project from Existing Sources) 2 point it to the location where your project is
 	3 select "Import project from external model", select "Maven" and hit Next 4 go with default options and click Next